-4.48.
+4.46.
 When undertaking direct measurements of surface contamination, attention should be given to the condition of the surface to be measured: the ideal surface is clean, dry and flat.
 Dust, grease, rust and moisture on a surface can absorp beta and (especially) alpha radiation.
 Thus, for clearance purposes, surface should be cleaned before measurement.
 This cleaning may also be a form of decontamination in case of the presence of non-fixed contamination.
 In addition, analysis of the removed material (and also measurements of the cleaning tool) could give information on the nature of the contamination.

-4.49.
+4.47.
 An uneven surface will affect direct measurements of surface contamination due to difficulties in ensuring the correct distance between the surface and the detector, which will affect the detector response.

-4.50.
-For total gamma measurements, it may be possible to calibrate the monitoring instruments for a single radionuclide and derive the calibration factors for other radionuclides through calculations or on the basis of scaling factors (see paras 3.22 and 3.23) as determined from the radionuclide composition.
+4.48.
+For total gamma measurements, it may be possible to calibrate the monitoring instruments for a single radionuclide and derive the calibration factors for other radionuclides through calculations or on the basis of scaling factors (see paras 3.21 and 3.22) as determined from the radionuclide composition.

-4.51.
+4.49.
 For in-situ gamma spectrometry, the the response to individual radionuclides depends on their distribution (i.e. on the surface and/or in the volume).
 Computer codes are available that allow calculations of calibration factors from a given radionuclide composition and spatial activity distribution (e.g. see Ref.
-[34]).
+[33]).
 Software for calibration is also provided by manufacturers of gamma spectrometry equipment.

-4.52.
+4.50.
 Samples may be taken using wipe tests for removable surface contamination, or by collection of a small fraction of the material itself.
 In case of wipe tests, they should be analysed through the use of a surface contamination monitor or be subject to sample preparation and measurements in a laboratory (e.g. for tritium measurements).
 Only removable surface contamination can be quantified through wipe samples and additional measurements may be needed to determine the fixed contamination.
 Samples of material should be analysed in laboratories with the necessary equipment.
 The laboratories should have a quality assurance system and should be accredited in accordance with national requirements or international standards (e.g. Ref.
-[35]).
+[34]).

-4.53.
+4.51.
 When sampling is part of the clearance process, additional issues, such as sampling position, minimum sample size and number of samples should be addressed.
 If the spatial distribution of the contamination is unknown or assumed to be uniform, a sample grid should be used, where the distance between two grid points is determined by the total area sampled and the number of samples needed.
 The position of the individual samples should be recorded.
 The sample measurements should provide information on the activity distribution in the material or object as a whole, to be compared with the clearance levels.

-4.54.
-The minimum number of samples to be taken should be determined on the basis of the median value and the standard deviation of the activity concentration distribution using a statistical compliance test.
-The number of samples should be increased if the results of the statistical test are not satisfactory with respect to median value and standard deviation.
+4.52.
+The minimum number of samples to be taken should be determined on the basis of a statistical compliance test.
 The decision on clearance of material should be based on a statistical test on the measured activity concentrations.
 Information on the selection of a statistical test is provided in Refs [21, 22].
+According to these references, the number of samples should be increased if the results of the statistical test are not satisfactory with respect to median value and standard deviation.